acarril/acarril.github.io/_posts/2016-04-19-RCE-batch-mode.md

 ## `do-file`

 First of all you need a do-file to submit.
 In this example we'll submit `mydofile.do`.
 This do-file hasn't have to have anything special, but make sure you know the path of the file.
-It is also recommended to have a dedicated folder for the outputs produced by the batch processing system.
-In this example I've been exceedingly creative and named that folder `/output`.

 ## `submit file`